-Mr. Boyd stated we can talk with Mr. Hawkins about that issue, and I think he can get that fixed.
-The alleys were designed to be one way for that very purpose because trucks need a larger turning radius, and the turning radius was put on one side only.
+Mr. Boyd stated we can speak with Mr. Hawkins about that issue and he can get that fixed.
+The alleys were designed to be one way for that very purpose because trucks need a larger turning radius and the turning radius was put on one side only.

-Ms. Kassel stated as you talk with them, mention that they drive at speeds significantly greater than the speed limit.
+Ms. Kassel stated when you talk with them, mention that they drive at speeds significantly greater than the speed limit.